cially/cially/pangolin-setup.md

 1. Log into your Pangolin instance and create a new site under your chosen organization.
 <img width="1846" height="220" alt="image" src="https://github.com/user-attachments/assets/810ff903-dde9-4b85-9f1a-fff321d5d025" />

-2. Create your site with your choosen settings (again this is up to you, I recommend a Newt Tunnel).
+2. Create your site with your chosen settings (again this is up to you, I recommend a Newt Tunnel).
 If you are not using a Newt, skip to creating a resource for Cially and just create a local site for your host.
 <img width="1571" height="551" alt="image" src="https://github.com/user-attachments/assets/e399f578-5eed-4043-9332-fee5301ab868" />
 Since we are using Docker Compose already, let's grab the Docker config to make things easier!
 <img width="1543" height="479" alt="image" src="https://github.com/user-attachments/assets/1f5e2ab8-47bb-41a9-a2a2-94eed27f0b8f" />